Film capacitor: Internal structure to increase voltage ratings

 The rated voltage of different film materials depends on factors such as the thickness of the film, the quality of the material (freedom from physical defects and chemical impurities), the ambient temperature, and frequency of operation, plus a safety margin against the breakdown voltage (dielectric strength).
 But to a first approximation, the voltage rating of a film capacitor depends primarily on the thickness of the plastic film.
 For example, with the minimum available film thickness of polyester film capacitors (about 0.7 μm), it is possible to produce capacitors with a rated voltage of 400 VDC.
 If higher voltages are needed, typically a thicker plastic film will be used.
 But the breakdown voltage for dielectric films is usually nonlinear.
-For thicknesses greater than about 5 mils, the breakdown voltage only increases approximately with the square-root of the film thickness.
+For thicknesses greater than about 5 mils (~ 127 μm), the breakdown voltage only increases approximately with the square-root of the film thickness.
 On the other hand, the capacitance decreases linearly with increased film thickness.
 For reasons of availability, storage and existing processing capabilities, it is desirable to achieve higher breakdown voltages while using existing available film materials.
 This can be achieved by a one-sided partial metallization of the insulating films in such a manner that an internal series connection of capacitors is produced.
 By using this series connection technique, the total breakdown voltage of the capacitor can be multiplied by an arbitrary factor, but the total capacitance is also reduced by the same factor.

 The breakdown voltage can be increased by using one-sided partially metallized films, or the breakdown voltage of the capacitor can be increased by using double-sided metallized films.
 Double-sided metallized films also can be combined with internal series-connected capacitors by partial metallization.
 These multiple technique designs are especially used for high-reliability applications with polypropylene films.